maxsargentdev/terraform-provider-gitea/README.md

 The modifications are committed directly to the vendored code in `vendor/code.gitea.io/sdk/gitea/org_team.go`.

+Patch files to any vendored code are in vendor-patch in case claude rewrites anything.

 ## Priorities

 I am aiming to use this to replace my own usage of that provider so will start by recreating the following resources: